JaeGif/Rohit_Portfolio/README.md

 4. The command line will print the port it is being served from and you can either click the hyperlink from the command line or you can go to your browser and navigate to localhost:"<PORT>" where "<PORT>" is the port it is served from.
 Next.js defaults to port 3000.
 If 3000 is busy, it will likely use 3001 and on and on until there is an open port.

-After you make any changes, run the site locally before committing to see if it displays how you want it to.

 ## WORKFLOW FOR EDITING SITE

 1. `git pull`